opiproject/lab/idrac_os_installation_steps.md

   - Your network connection is stable.
   - The iDRAC firmware is up to date.
 - If the issue still persists, do the following steps:
-  - Clear your browser cache
+  - Clear your browser cache.
-  - Restart iDRAC console
+  - Restart iDRAC console.